hydraulic-software/conveyor/guidebook/docs/tutorial.md

 # Tutorial

 In this tutorial we'll generate a fresh application using the templates built in to Conveyor.
 Then we'll compile a download site for it containing packages for every supported platform.
-Finally we'll take a look at how things are wired up and thus learn how to package a pre-existing project.
+Finally we'll take a look at how things are wired up to learn how to package a pre-existing project.

-This tutorial doesn't try to cover all the features Conveyor has, it's only here to get you started.
+This tutorial doesn't try to cover all the features Conveyor has.
 Read through the rest of this guidebook to learn about the full range of possibilities.

 !!! tip
     You can tick the checkmarks on this page to mark your progress.
 Their state is stored in a cookie.